-2.1.2 100% Cruise Method-WAC 222-12-090(15)(a):
+2.1.2 100% Cruise Method:

-- 1. Overlay belt transects onto the airan aerial photo or stand map at one-acre spacing (i.e., transect centerlines are 208 ft. feet apart or narrower if canopies obscure visibility) so to ensure that 100% of the delineated stand is sampled.
+- 1. Overlay belt transects onto an aerial photo or stand map at one-acre spacing (i.e., transect centerlines are 208 feet apart or narrower if canopies obscure visibility) to ensure that 100% of the delineated stand is sampled.
 Transects should be uniquely identified and beginning and end points flagged in the field. - 2.
-The observer should:
+The observer should: - a.
+Traverse the centerline of each transect and record and map all trees ≥ 32 inches dbh (≥24 inches for western hemlock) with platforms that are within 104 feet of the transect centerline. - b.
+Use multiple vantage points per tree to thoroughly assess the number of platforms present.
+Apply platform descriptions in Forest Practices Rules "Marbled murrelet nesting platforms" (WAC 222-16-010). - c.
+A "Marbled murrelet nesting platform" means any horizontal tree structure such as a limb, an area where a limb branches, a horizontal surface created by multiple leaders, a deformity created by mistletoe infection, a branch break, a debris/moss platform, or a stick nest equal to or greater than 7 inches in width including associated moss if present, that is 50 feet or more above the ground in Western hemlock trees 24 inches dbh and greater or in other conifer trees 32 inches dbh and greater, and capable of supporting nesting by marbled murrelets.

-- a.
-Traverse the centerline of each transect and record and map all trees \geq 32 inches dbh (24 inches for western hemlock) with platforms that are within 104 feet of the transect centerline. - b.
-Use one clearmultiple vantage points per tree ≥ 32 inches dbh to estimate to thoroughly assess the number of potential platforms present Apply platform descriptions in Forest Practices Rules "Marbled murrelet nesting platforms" (WAC 222-16-010). - c.
-Follow the guidelines in Forest Practices Rules, definitions section (WAC 222-16-010) and the "Identification of Marbled Murrelet Nesting Structures" guide published by the Washington Department of Fish and Wildlife to identify platforms.
-A "Marbled murrelet nesting platform" means any horizontal tree structure such as a limb, an area where a limb branches, a horizontal surface created by multiple leaders, a deformity created by mistletoe infection, a branch break, a debris/moss platform, or a stick nest equal to or greater than 7 inches in width including associated moss if present, that is 50 feet or more above the ground in Western hemlock trees 24 inches dbh and greater or in other conifer trees 32 inches dbh and greater, and capable of supporting nesting by marbled murrelets. - 3.
-To After the stand is delineated via the MCP methodology (see habitat delineation section below), determine the average number of platforms per acre, by dividing the total the number of observed platforms for all transects and divide by the number of acres in the delineated stand.
+3. After the stand is delineated via the MCP methodology (see habitat delineation section below), determine the average number of platforms per acre by dividing the total number of observed platforms by the number of acres in the delineated stand.